sboral1212/cable-dynamics-pseudocode-RSPA2025/README.md

 Contents:

-- `pseudocode_flowchart.tex` — LaTeX source for the algorithm flowchart
+- `pseudocode.tex` — LaTeX source for the code algorithm and code flowchart
-- `figures/flowchart.pdf` — compiled diagram
+- `Pseudocode.pdf` — compiled diagram
 - Description of numerical workflow (static solver, dynamic solver, force model)

 For academic, non-commercial collaboration requests, the full MATLAB code may be shared in a